tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 = 1.6.9 =
 * Auto play/pause video and support to list of URLs (WP All Import).

+= 1.7.0 =
+* Video thumbnail as featured image and Update All button.

+= 1.7.1 =
+* Crop all external featured images to the same size.

+= 1.7.2 =
+* Disable product lightbox and zoom.

 == Upgrade Notice ==

 = 1.0 =